rozkminiacz/jekyll-now/_posts/2017-9-13-Gradle-Dependencies-The-Smart-Way.md

-# Managing your dependencies the smart way.
+## Manage your dependencies like a boss

 * Standard build.gradle in Android projects.
 Overview where everything is.
 * Defining variables (version codes)